What You Need to Know About the Takata Airbags

 Car Accident Attorneys Are Watching the Takata Recall Closely

 The buzz is still there, and it is getting louder.
-With over 14 automakers issuing recalls on their cars, the Takata Airbag Recall is the probably the largest safety recall in U.S. history.
+With over 14 automakers issuing recalls on their cars, the Takata Airbag Recall is probably the largest safety recall in U.S. history.
 The problem: self-deploying airbags installed in cars from as early as 2002.
-These air bags can explode with shrapnel and injure or even kill passengers.
+These airbags can explode with shrapnel and injure or even kill passengers.

 Based on investigations, the airbag’s inflator is what is causing the explosion.
-The inflator is a metal cartridge designed with propellant wafers which are defective.
+The inflator is a metal cartridge designed with propellant wafers that are defective.
 Time, moisture, and other environmental factors can cause the propellant to ignite and cause the airbag to explode.
-In the worst case scenario, the metal casing can rupture during the explosion, turning it into deadly shrapnel.
+In the worst-case scenario, the metal casing can rupture during the explosion, turning it into deadly shrapnel.

 Current Status of the Issue

 As of September 2016, there are nine recorded deaths in the United States, and another 139 are injured, all of which are because of the airbag explosions.
 To date, a total of 16.5 million units are recalled from at least 14 car manufacturers.
 Outside the U.S., there are three recorded deaths in Malaysia.
 The estimated total number of affected cars is 35 million.

 As of October 20, 2016, the Takata airbag claimed another life in a 2001 Honda Civic, which is now the 11th death in the United States.
 Out of the 11 fatalities, nine of these are from Honda and Acura.
 According to Honda, they estimate that only 300,000 affected vehicles did not go through the necessary repair.